Amidst the Alaskan Brown Bear

-Enter the world of the great brown bear at the Pack Creek Bear Viewing Area on Admiralty Island, just a short 30 minute float plane ride from Juneau, Alaska.
-View these magnificent creatures in their natural setting eating sedge and clams, playing with siblings, sleeping and fishing for salmon in mid- to late summer.
+Enter the world of the coastal brown bear at the Pack Creek Bear Viewing Area on Admiralty Island, just a short 30-minute float plane ride from Juneau, Alaska.
+View these magnificent creatures in their natural habitat as they eat sedges and clams, play with their siblings, sleep, and fish for salmon.

-Admiralty Island is at the center of southeast Alaska's Tongass National Forest.
-The native Tlingit people called this place "Kootznoowoo" meaning "fortress of the bears."
-Containing over a million acres, its gentle mountain slopes and steady precipitation create a lush temperate rain forest and ubiquitous salmon spawning habitat which makes it an ideal home for the Alaskan brown bear.
-The island boasts one of the healthiest bear populations in the world with approximately one bear per square mile and is home to around 1,500 bears.
-These coastal brown bears are akin to "grizzlies" of the interior and easily distinguished by a large hump of muscle over their shoulders, as well as a dish-shaped face.
+Admiralty Island is at the center of Southeast Alaska's Tongass National Forest.
+The native Tlingit people call this place "Kootznoowoo" (from Xutsnoowú) meaning “fortress of the bears”.
+Containing over a million acres, its gentle mountain slopes and steady precipitation create a lush temperate rainforest and rich salmon spawning habitat making it an ideal home for the Alaskan brown bear.
+The island boasts one of the healthiest brown bear populations in the world -- around 1500 of them roam the island anywhere from its rugged alpine ridgelines to expansive marine estuaries.
+These coastal brown bears are akin to the "grizzlies" of the interior and are easily distinguished by a large hump of muscle over their shoulders, as well as a dish-shaped face.

 The Nature of Pack Creek